debfantom/UCB_AI-ML_11.1_What_Drives_Car_Prices/README.md

 ## 📖 Project Overview

-The objective of this project is to develop a data-driven multiple regression model to analyze the key factors influencing consumer demand as evidenced by used car prices and ultimately help the dealer stock and price inventory to maximize profitability.
-We will explore multiple supervised learning regression models.
-Explainability is a key requirement of the deliverable.
-It is generally thought that age, mileage, and condition are key considerations - we want to confirm and identify any other important features through domain knowledge and statstical feature selection methods.
-In addition, geographic variations will be explored to optimize pricing strategies for both local and broader markets as many consumers still like to buy locally but the rise in popularity of online listing sites expand consumers' geographical search area and options.
+The objective of this project is to develop a data-driven multiple regression model to analyze the key factors influencing consumer demand, as evidenced by used car prices, and ultimately help dealers stock and price inventory to maximize profitability.
+Multiple supervised learning regression models were explored.
+Explainability was a key requirement of the deliverable.

+It is generally believed that age, mileage, and condition are the most important considerations in pricing — this project seeks to confirm those assumptions and identify any additional influential features using domain knowledge and statistical feature selection methods.
+In addition, geographic variations were explored to optimize pricing strategies for both local and broader markets, recognizing that while many consumers still prefer to buy locally, the rise in online listing platforms has expanded geographical search areas and options.

 > **Note:** The dataset was filtered to include only **used, working, personal vehicles with clean titles** in **California**, removing new, offroad, salvage, and non-standard types.
-This ensures that our analysis reflects the market segment most relevant to everyday dealership operations in California.
-At scale we should be able to utilize the same analysis and process for other states.
+This ensures the analysis reflects the market segment most relevant to everyday dealership operations in California.
+At scale, the same approach could be applied to other states.

 ---

 ## 🔍 Hypotheses

 ### **Primary Hypothesis**

 > Used car prices are primarily influenced by a combination of **age**, **mileage**, and **condition**, which are commonly accepted as the key indicators of a vehicle’s value in the secondary market.

-We expect:
+It was expected that:
-- Newer cars with fewer miles to command **higher prices**.
+- Newer cars with fewer miles would command **higher prices**.
-- Vehicles in **excellent or good condition** to sell for more than those rated fair or poor.
+- Vehicles in **excellent or good condition** would sell for more than those rated fair or poor.
-- These relationships to be **consistent across most body types** and **regions** within California.
+- These relationships would remain **consistent across most body types** and **regions** within California.

 ### **Supporting Hypothesis**